DOC문서PROJECT.docx

 draw conclusions.

-For the development of the next generation of the FlyEye sensor the student will have
+For the development of the next generation of the FlyEye sensor the student will have the

-model can be 3D printed and tested.
+can be 3D printed and tested.
 Solid modeling skills would be beneficial but are not

 required.